ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 I noticed that some of the wrestler's name have capitals while others don't.
 Let's convert all the names to upper case.
-We use the dataframe applymap which applies a function to every cell in a dataframe and rather than writing a whole function we will just create one inside also know as an anonymous function.
+We use the data frame method applymap which applies a function to every cell in a data frame and rather than writing a whole function we will just create one inside in the applymap also known as an anonymous function.

 ```python